-Hummus Bar & Grill - Hummus, fresh flat bread, falafel, shakshuka, "opening the table" Go with a large group and ask them to "open the table"
+ISRAELI Hummus Bar & Grill - Hummus, fresh flat bread, falafel, shakshuka, you'll want to "open the table" Go with a large group and ask them to "open the table"

 Lido's / Chi Chi's Pizza - Housemade pasta I enjoy their spaghetti and meatballs.
 Come for lunch and enjoy all you can eat pasta.

 Monte Carlo Italian Deli - Grocery (tinned seafood!), lasagna, meatballs, pasta with meat sauce, house wine reminscent of Italy Shop for Italian goods for home then head to the restaurant for lasagna, meatballs or pasta with meat sauce.

 Osteria La Bucca - short rib ravioli, bucatini carbonara, crispy brussels sprouts, housemade ricotta

 ITALIAN SANDWICHES Cavaretta's Italian Deli - Corned beef (my fave) and meatball sandwiches are popular, lasagna (cold or hot), cannoli